 Parents and teens should work for a balance of responsibility that shifts as the child gets older and becomes more responsible for managing their own health care needs.
 Sometimes it helps to sit down together and make a plan for transition outlining when the teen will become responsible for each specific task.
 It is important for parents to prepare for the transition by educating children about VHL and involving them in health decisions and discussions.
-Practicing independence helps teens understand their medical needs and learn important skills for selfadvocacy and healthy living.
+Practicing independence helps teens understand their medical needs and learn important skills for self-advocacy and healthy living.

 Research shows that teens want their parents to engage in open and honest discussions about genetic conditions (Rowland and Metcalfe, 2012).
 Having a conversation about VHL means children can ask questions and have their parents answer them informatively and accurately.
 Openness also provides opportunities for children to use their parents as role models for their own coping with VHL.
 While disclosure of a genetic condition has been shown to improve family cohesion and strengthen familial bonding, it can be hard for parents to talk about something like VHL with their children.
 They might feel guilty, afraid, or just not know how to start a conversation about it.
 The VHLA has a Kids' Edition of the VHL Handbook which includes some tips for parents to talk with their children about VHL.
-We also encourage parents to speak with their health care provider or a social worker for additional support.
+Parents may benefit from utilizing the support resources from the VHL Alliance, especially the Facebook discussion group for parents of teens who have VHL.
+They are also encouraged to speak with their health care provider or a social worker for additional support.